Email Timeline

 Wang Laboratories introduced its Integrated Information Systems line on its minicomputers, incorporating the ability to attach digitised voice messages.

 BITNET (Because It's There Network) launched at the City University of New York (CUNY) and Yale University, providing electronic mail services for educational institutions.
-It was based on the IBM VNET email system.
+It was based on IBM's VNET email system.

 Digital Equipment Corporation launch ALL-IN-1, an office automation system including functionality in electronic messaging.

 MCI Mail was a custom software application developed for MCI Communications Corporation by DEC (Digital Equipment Corp) to run on their VAX-11/780 superminicomputers and HP-3000 minicomputers coupled with HP Laser printers.
 MCI Mail also allowed subscribers to send regular postal mail (overnight) to non-subscribers.
-MCI Mail became (finally) the first commercial public email service to cut across to the Internet, in 1989.
+MCI Mail became in 1989 the first commercial public email service to cut across to the Internet.
 See below.

 Prestel Mailbox service launched by the UK Post Office Telecommunications as Videotex that ran on TV and dumb terminals using X.25 protocols and offered private messaging.
-Launched in 1985 by Telecom Australia as Viatel.
-Later renamed as Discovery 40 (for 40 character screens) and Discovery 80 (for 80 character screens), it only ever ran over dialup and was retired by Telstra ca 1993.
+Launched in Australia in 1985 by Telecom Australia as Viatel.
+Later renamed Discovery 40 (for 40 character screens) and Discovery 80 (for 80 character screens), it only ever ran over dialup modems and was retired by Telstra ca 1993.

 X.400 was published as a suite of ITU-T recommendations that defined the ITU-T Message Handling System (MHS).
-Mandated for government use in 1988 under GOSIP particularly (and briefly) in the UK, Canada, and Australia.
+Mandated for government use worldwide in 1988 under GOSIP.
+Used particularly (and briefly) in the UK, Canada, and Australia.
 Promoted by major vendors (e.g. Microsoft) in 1989.

 Netscape